kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

 Start with Questions (curiosity driven about problems preferably)
  - -> Problems  (design thinking et al)
-    -> Ideas (have good and bad ones, and plenty of them) -> Hack one or more of them
+ -  -> Ideas (have good and bad ones, and plenty of them)
+ -  -> Hack one or more of them
-   -> Skills will ensue, and so will Knowledge
+ -  -> Skills will ensue, and so will Knowledge
-   -> Habit creation of questions->ideas->hack->learn->repeat
+ -  -> Habit creation of questions->ideas->hack->learn->repeat
 	 - The power of compounding - become 1% better every day
 	 - [http://j.mp/improvementDaily](http://j.mp/improvementDaily) along with Scott Young's brilliant blog on self-improvement [http://bit.ly/selfThis](http://bit.ly/selfThis)

-Develop the habit of private HACKING (problems+ideas+hack+skills+learn) and publicly participating in hackathons
+In short, "Develop the habit of private HACKING (problems+ideas+hack+skills+learn) and publicly participating in hackathons (constraints on time frame to produce a hack for a problem"

 ## Mission and Vision